ifrazie/retrocomm/README.md

 # Retro Messenger 📟📠

 A nostalgic web application that brings vintage communication devices (pagers and fax machines) into the modern era.
-Experience the charm of retro technology with modern chatbot integration and simulated webhook functionality.
+Experience the charm of retro technology with **AI-powered chatbot integration** (via LM Studio) and simulated webhook functionality.

+## 🆕 What's New

+**LM Studio Integration** - The chatbot now supports real AI responses using locally-run language models:
+- Connect to LM Studio for intelligent, context-aware conversations
+- Automatic fallback to simulated responses when offline
+- Mode-specific AI personality (pager/fax context awareness)
+- Maintains conversation history for multi-turn dialogues
+- Optimized for retro display with concise responses

 ## Features